Kashef, our artificial intelligence (AI) robot, has been crunching the numbers to predict the results of each game, all the way to the finals.

 For today’s matches, Kashef has analysed more than 200 metrics including the number of wins, goals scored, FIFA rankings and more, from matches played over the past century.

-Scroll through the matches below to see Kashef's predictions for all upcoming games.
+Scroll through the matches below to see how Kashef performed throughout the 2022 World Cup.

 Meet Kashef - our AI prediction robot

 Al Jazeera collected more than 200 metrics measuring the performance history of the 32 teams competing at this year’s World Cup.

 These include number of wins, goals scored, FIFA rankings and more, from matches played over the past century, totalling over 100,000 records.

 We ran these through Google Cloud's Vertex AI, which produces state-of-the-art models - adopting Google Brain - that use Efficient Neural Architecture Search (ENAS) to find the best prediction model.
 The data pipeline is built with GCP-BigQuery.